-- Always wear safety goggles or safety glasses with side shields.
-Use a dust mask for dusty operations, and wear hearing protection if you'll be using the tool for an extended period of time. - Dress right, and remember that looks don't count.
+- Always read, understand and follow the Instruction Manual before attempting to use any power tool in any way.
+Also read the nameplate information and follow the warning labels on the tool itself. - Always wear safety goggles or safety glasses with side shields.
+Use a dust mask for dusty operations, and wear hearing protection if you'll be using the tool for an extended period of time - Dress right, and remember that looks don't count.
 No loose-fitting clothing, no neckties, no jewelry, no dangling objects of any kind.
 Long hair must be tied back out of your way.
-Non-slip footwear is recommended. - Never use power tools if you are tired, sick, distracted, or under the influence of drugs or alcohol. - Make sure your work area is neat and clean and free of any debris that might get in your way or be ignited by hot tools, chips or sparks. - Make sure your work area has plenty of bright, shadow-free light. - Before you plug in any power tool, make sure the power switch is off. - Be sure all appropriate guards are in place and working.
+Non-slip footwear is recommended. - Never use power tools if you are tired, sick, distracted, or under the influence of drugs or alcohol. - Make sure your work area is neat and clean and free of any debris that might get in your way or be ignited by hot tools, chips or sparks. - Make sure your work area has plenty of bright, shadow-free light. - Before you plug in any power tool, make sure the power switch is off. - Be sure all appropriate guards are in place and working. - Always turn off and unplug the tool, and/or remove the battery pack, if detachable, before you make any adjustments or change accessories.

-- Always turn off and unplug the tool before you make any adjustments or change accessories. - Never use any accessory except those specifically supplied or recommended by the manufacturer.
+- Never use any accessory except those specifically supplied or recommended by the manufacturer.
 They should be described in the tool's Instruction Manual. - Never use power tools in wet or damp conditions. - Never use a tool that is damaged or malfunctioning in any way. - Need an extension cord?
 Make sure it's a heavy duty cord and don't use indoor rated cords outside. - If the tool has a three-pronged plug, make sure you use a three-pronged extension cord plugged into a three-pronged outlet. - Make sure cutters or blades are clean, sharp and securely in place.
 Never use bent, broken, or warped blades or cutters. - Never overreach when using a power tool.
 Stay firmly planted on both feet. - Never rush what you are doing.
 Always pay close attention.
 Don't let anything distract you.
 Think ahead! - When using hand-held power tools, always keep a firm grip with both hands.
 Losing control creates a hazardous situation.
 Do not use any tool that is too heavy for you to easily control. - Always use the right tool for the right job.
 No substitutions allowed! - Always unplug, clean and store the tool in a safe, dry place when you are finished using it.